acolomb/elf-mangle/README.md

 The same field-value pairs can be read from a text file as well, given with the `--define-from` option.
 The definitions may be separated by commas and / or on separate lines.
+Files previously written by the `--print=defines` option are suitable as input for this, providing an easy way of serializing parameters.

 Directives read from a file are processed first, and possibly overridden by matching definitions on the command line.
 The